-The consolidated financial statements of Discovery Laboratories as of December 31, 1998 and each of the years in the two-year period ended December 31, 1998 and the period from May 18, 1993 (inception) through December 31, 1998 incorporated by reference in this registration statement have been audited by Richard A. Eisner & Company, LLP ("RAE"), independent auditors, as stated in their reports appearing therein.
-These financial statements have been so included in reliance on the reports of RAE given on their authority as experts in accounting and auditing.
+The consolidated financial statements of Discovery Laboratories, Inc. and subsidiary (the "Company") as of December 31, 1999 and for each of the years in the two-year period ended December 31, 1999 and the period from May 18, 1993 (inception) through December 31, 1999 included in the Company's Annual Report on Form 10-KSB, incorporated by reference in this registration statement, and have been incorporated herein in reliance on the report of Richard A. Eisner & Company, LLP, independent auditors, as stated in their reports appearing therein.
+These financial statements have been given on their authority as experts in accounting and auditing.